explore

 HipCamp:

 A web based platform designed to help people find and book unique outdoor accommodations from tent camping to glamping.
-From public parks to private land, HipCamp has one of the most comprehensive guides to camping across the US.
+From public parks and national parks to private land or traditional campsites, HipCamp has one of the most comprehensive guides to camping across the US.
 I like to think of it as the Airbnb of camping spots!

 Pinterest: